davekinkead/thesis/paper.coffee.md

 So at its essence, the Boundary Problem consists of 3 primary claims:

-1. That the issue of inclusion is of fundamental importance to democratic theory
+1. The issue of inclusion is of fundamental importance to democratic theory
-2. That the issue of inclusion can't be solved democratically
+2. The issue of inclusion can't be solved democratically
-3. That non-democratic solutions are incompatible with democratic legitimacy
+3. Non-democratic solutions are incompatible with democratic legitimacy

 The Boundary Problem is a strangely overlooked issue.
 The first modern reference to it was by Dahl in 1970 who described it as a "curiously neglected and yet absolutely crucial problem" p59.
 Since then, only a handful of scholars have attempted to engage with the issue and none has found a satisfactory solution.